Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 # Discord Linux Go-Live Audio Workaround Bot
-It's been over a year since Go Live was rolled out for Linux users of Discord, but as of 2021/03/16, they still haven't fixed the issue where audio is not being captured from the application that is being streamed.
+It's been over a year since Go Live was rolled out for Linux users of Discord, but as of 2021/05/04, they still haven't fixed the issue where audio is not being captured from the application that is being streamed.
-You can call this a missing feature but if I join someone's stream, a normal human will complain about an audio being absent as a problem, not as a missing feature.
+You can call this a missing feature if you really wanna be technical, but an 'average' end user will disagree.

 In fact, they actually denied my bug report
 ![](https://i.imgur.com/nBfuX4q.png)
 with the following reason
 ![](https://i.imgur.com/qMBF3PP.png)

+I would have been happy if they at least gave us some sort of a workaround, like starting a capture from an automatically created sink and telling us to divert app audio to it, and it will be sent the same way the Go Live audio is sent.
+But nope.

 So, a while ago, I wrote a workaround bot.
 This bot will allow you to stream audio through it.
 The advantages of using this rather than using audio routing solutions through microphone input of discord are that: